Events

 Registration and Matriculation

-If you are a new student (beginning in January 2023) you should complete as much of the registration processes as possible before arrival.
+If you are a new student you should complete as much of the registration processes as possible before arrival.
 Full instructions are emailed to you by the Registry shortly before you commence your first module.
-Although these instructions will ask you to arrange a meeting with your supervisor/tutor in order to finalize your selection of module this is not applicable to our distance learning programme.
-This is handled on your behalf – as we offer only one module each semester – and we hold a matriculation clinic on the first day of the study week to iron out any last minute details.
+Although these instructions will ask you to arrange a meeting with your supervisor/tutor in order to finalize your selection of module this is not applicable to our online learning programme.
+This is handled on your behalf – as we offer only one module each semester – and, if necessary, we hold a matriculation clinic on the first day of the study week to iron out any last minute details.

 Social Activities

-On the Sunday evening before the Residential Study Week commences you usually find a number of the students gathering in The Saint Bar and Kitchen (formerly The WestPort Bar) a little along the road from the College, at the east end of South Street (not the Cathedral end).
+On the Sunday evening before the Bible and Contemporary World Postgraduate Conference commences, you will usually find a number of students gathering at The Saint Bar and Kitchen, a little along the road from the College at the east end of South Street (rather than the Cathedral end).
+Everyone is warmly welcome to join us.

 Tutorial

-We normally arrange an individual tutorial for each student during the course of the module.
-This is an opportunity for you to ask questions about studying at postgraduate level, or explore aspects of your progress on the course.
-These will be conducted by video-call during the semester.
+We normally arrange an individual tutorial with each student during the course of the module.
+This provides an opportunity to ask questions about studying at postgraduate level, discuss your progress on the course, and raise any other academic or practical matters.
+Tutorials are normally conducted online via Microsoft Teams during the semester.